alper/nix-shorts/posts/develop-and-build-with-flakes.md

 Hello World
 ```

-The output location is in the Nix store and from there it's symlinked to our current directory so we can easily access it and run it.
+The output is in the Nix store from where it is symlinked to our current directory so we can easily access it and run it.

 Running `nix build` again is very fast because as long as the inputs haven't changed, Nix won't do anything here.